freeCodeCamp/freeCodeCamp/docs/how-to-work-on-tutorials-that-use-coderoad.md

 - Run `coderoad build` to create a new `tutorial.json` file
 - Add and commit the file
 - Push the changes to your fork
 - Test your changes following the instructions below.
-Make any additional changes or, if you are satisfied, follow the rest of the instructions
+Make any additional changes and commit them as you just did, or, if you are satisfied, follow the rest of the instructions
 - Make a PR to `main` using your new `feat/version-X.X.Y` branch.
 Give it a title of `version X.X.Y ready for review`.
 This will not be merged, it is just to let reviewers know that there is a new version ready
 - Leave it here for reviewers